thebmf/SleepyStateDetection/README.md

 - `take_pictures.py`: Script to collect images from a webcam.
 - `label_photos.py`: Tool for labeling collected images and converting them into YOLO format.
 - `custom_train.py`: Script for training the model based on labeled data.
-- `requirements.txt`: A file listing dependencies for installation.

 ## Setup and Installation